hashicorp/vault/website/source/guides/secret-mgmt/db-root-rotation.html.md

 ### PostgreSQL

 This guide requires that you have a PostgreSQL server to connect to.
-If you don't have one, install [PostgreSQL](https://www.postgresql.org/download/) to perform the steps described in this guide.
+If you don't have one, install [PostgreSQL](https://www.postgresql.org/download/).

 - Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/online-resources/) for details
 - [PostgreSQL Wiki](https://wiki.postgresql.org/wiki/First_steps) gives you a